+The PMKSA is created by the Supplicant’s SME when the EAP authentication or FILS authentication completes successfully or the PSK is configured.
+The PMKSA is created by the Authenticator’s SME when the PMK is created from the keying information transferred from the AS in an IEEE 802.1X authentication exchange, when the FILS authentication completes successfully, when the SAE exchange successfully completes, or when the PSK is configured.
+When the negotiated AKM uses PMKID derivation with KCK as a parameter as defined in 12.7.1.3 (Pairwise key hierarchy), the PMKSA is created after deriving the KCK during the initial 4-way handshake following the EAP authentication and the PMKID derived based on this KCK is not changed during the lifetime of this PMKSA.

 A PMKSA association is bidirectional.
 In other words, both parties use the information in the security association for both sending and receiving.
-The PMKSA is created by the Supplicant’s SME when the EAP authentication or FILS authentication completes successfully or the PSK is configured.
-The PMKSA is created by the Authenticator’s SME when the PMK is created from the keying information transferred from the AS in an IEEE 802.1X authentication exchange, when the FILS authentication completes successfully, when the SAE exchange successfully completes, or when the PSK is configured.
 The PMKSA is used to create the PTKSA.
 PMKSAs have a certain lifetime.
 The PMKSA consists of the following: